 Handheld vs. Stand-Alone

-The majority of leaf mulchers are handheld models that vacuum up leaves, then pass them through spinning impeller blades for shredding.
+The majority of leaf mulchers are handheld models that vacuum up leaves and then pass them through spinning impeller blades for shredding.
 Many handheld models also feature leaf-blowing capability to blow leaves into piles for easier vacuum collection.

-However, some folks prefer the ease of use of a stand-alone model.
-These leaf mulchers can be positioned in a central spot in the yard and the user dumps dried leaves into a top intake chute—known as a hopper—for shredding.
+However, some shoppers prefer the ease of use of a stand-alone model.
+You can position these leaf mulchers in a central spot in your yard and dump dried leaves into a top intake chute—known as a hopper—for shredding.
 A collection bag attaches to a discharge chute at the bottom of the hopper.

 Blades